 So far, the academic staff are happy to work here.
 Besides the basic salary, the university gives financial incentives to those who hold administrative positions.
 (P8)

-.
+The different management practices shared by senior leaders from both universities reflect institutional capacities to allocate national and location resources to motivate and retain academic staff.
+Unlike University A, University B has allocated a top-up fund for staff who hold administrative positions.
+Also, University B has offered a more extended job contract to service contractors to secure their career and financial status.
+This finding implies better capacities of University B to utilise financial resources for the central academic staff.

 The cross-case analysis also shows that both universities have integrated state policies and internal procedures to create a flexible management system under the changing management approach towards autonomy.
 However, the lack of strong leadership to establish comprehensive management guidelines has caused more inconsistencies than flexibilities, as academic staff shared: